HASwitchPlate/openHASP-docs/docs/displays/waveshare-rpi-lcd.md

 The Waveshare ESP32 One development board has the same form factor as the Raspberry Pi Zero, inluding a 40 pin GPIO header.
 The ESP32 One is plug-and-play compatible with the Waveshare RPi LCD (Rev C) 3.5" and 4".

+This board has 4 MB flash and 8 MB PSRAM.

 <div class="row justify-content-center">
     <a href="../../assets/images/displays/waveshare-esp32-one-front.jpg" data-toggle="lightbox" data-gallery="example-gallery" class="col-sm-4" data-title="WaveShare ESP32 One" data-footer="Copyright © 2021, Waveshare, All Rights Reserved - Used with permission">
                 <img src="../../assets/images/displays/waveshare-esp32-one-front.jpg" class="img-fluid">